 Transferring Risk: Understanding the Power of Insurance, Indemnification, and Additional Insured Endorsements

 Insurance policies.
 Indemnity agreements.
 Additional insured endorsements.
 They all sound alike, so what’s the difference?
-Each works to protect companies from paying out-of-pocket costs for
+Each works to protect companies from paying out-of-pocket costs for claims,

 Auto insurers made headlines last month issuing more than $10 billion in premium refunds and discounts due to the coronavirus pandemic.
 The bad news is